 How should I hold title to my property?
 In a trust?
 As joint-tenants? in a corporations?
 We receive these questions frequently.

-California Attorney and Real Estate Broker Chris Adishian answers the question, “What are some of the considerations in deciding how to hold title to the property?” at the South Bay Association of Realtors’ event, “Commercial Attorney Panel-Hot Legal Issues for Commercial Real Estate” on March 5, 2014.
+California Attorney and Real Estate Broker Chris Adishian answers the question, at the South Bay Association of Realtors’ event, “Commercial Attorney Panel-Hot Legal Issues for Commercial Real Estate” on March 5, 2014.